 For Healthcare Professionals

-Applies to potassium phosphate: intravenous solution, oral powder for reconstitution
+Applies to potassium phosphate: intravenous solution, oral powder for reconstitution.

-More Neutra-Phos-K resources
+More about Neutra-Phos-K (potassium phosphate)